Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/01-loggingin.md

 Enter your password when prompted.

 #### On Windows
+With MobaXterm:
-1. Launch the MobusXterm software you downloaded.
+1. Launch the MobaXterm software you downloaded.
 2. Click `Session`->`SSH`
 3. In the `Remote host` box, enter `hopper.orc.gmu.edu`
 4. Check the `Specify username` box and enter your `username`